milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Advertising

 We are committed to creating products that make Snapchat better for everyone, which is why our ad products are built from scratch.
-These include things like movie trailers in Discover, or Sponsored Filters and Lenses.
+These include things like movie trailers in Discover or Sponsored Filters and Lenses.

 Every single person is different, and no one is going to like every ad they see.
 If an ad isn’t relevant to you or you don’t think it belongs on Snapchat, you can always let us know by tapping ⋮ , then tapping ⓘ to report the ad to us!